denilsonsa/nonogram-editor/README.md

 # nonogram-editor

 NOTE: This is in VERY EARLY stages, still FAR FROM USABLE.
+Most of this code was written while I was traveling, and I haven't touched it ever since.
+It's unlikely that I'll come back to this project again in the near future, so I'm archiving this repository.

 See also: